If you have found very young kittens outdoors, the best chance they have to survive is to stay with their mother.

 - 3 weeks: Eyes are fully open, ears are erect, teeth are visible.
 Kittens this age are just starting to walk and will be very wobbly.

 - 4-5 weeks: Eyes have changed from blue to another color and/or kittens have begun to pounce and leap.
-Kittens this age will be ready to wean and eat canned food.
+Kittens this age will be ready to wean and start to eat canned food.
+They will be fully weaned by 8 weeks.